-Let’s face it: When it comes to money, everyone wants more of it.
-Unfortunately, few people really understand what they need to do to earn it.
+Let’s face it: When it comes to money, we all want more of it.
+Unfortunately, few really understand what they need to do to earn more money.
 Sure, landing a better job or getting a raise will boost your income.
 That’s great, but a small bump in your paycheck usually isn’t enough for building wealth on its own.

 Instead, it’s more important to learn how to properly handle the resources you currently have at your disposal – money and time.